-The President's policy-he will not yield carlier meeting of the Fortieth Congress -The Elections, etc., etc.
+The President's policy-he will not yield to Congress in any event-Butler's pro gramme-Congress to arrange for the carlier meeting of the Fortieth Congress of Englishmen without guides, in August: -The Elections, etc., etc.

-WASHINGTON, October 10.
+Washington, October 10.

 It has been rumored that the President in a reply to an invitation to attend a dinner, given in compliment to Gen. Wool, has indicated the future policy of his ad ministration.
 His letter will be regarded with interest.
 What the President has done, so far, we well know, and we know that he has taken a firm position upon his own policy of restoration.
 What he will do in the future, in certain contingencies, is a subject of much speculation.
-Hereto-fore he has expected such a change of sentiment on the part of the people, as would lead to an adoption by Congress of his policy.
-But, if that expectation is utterly groundless, the question arises wheth er he will change his practice.
-If Congress will not go with him, will he go with Congress?
+Heretofore he has expected such a change of sentiment on the part of the people, as would lead to an adoption by Congress of terly groundless, the question arises wheth er he will change his practice.
+If Con gress will not go with him, will he go with Congress?
 Probably not.